apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

   </td>
 </tr>
 <tr>
-  <td><code>spark.kubernetes.submit.oauthTokenFile</code></td>
+  <td><code>spark.kubernetes.submit.oauthToken</code></td>
   <td>(none)</td>
   <td>
-    File containing an OAuth token for authenticating against the Kubernetes API server.
-This file should be located on the submitting machine's disk.
+    OAuth token to use when authenticating against the against the Kubernetes API server.
+Note that unlike the other authentication options, this should be the exact string value of the token to use for the authentication.
   </td>
 </tr>
 <tr>